For people who need a deeper level of care but are well enough to continue living at home, we offer outpatient programs that provide:

 - Time-limited, active treatment

-- Multidisciplinary care, including psychiatrists, nurses, social workers and specialized therapists
+- Multidisciplinary care, including psychiatrists, nurses, and social workers .

 - Groups and individual services